Siemens-Healthineers/K2s/docs/op-manual/installing-k2s.md

 ```console
 <repo>\k2s.exe install -h
 ```
+!!! warning
+    If the installer detects more than one `k2s.exe` in your system `PATH`, installation will fail.
+    Please review the error message for all detected `k2s.exe` locations and remove any outdated or duplicate directories from your `PATH` environment variable before retrying installation.

 !!! info
     By default, the installation assumes 6 CPU cores to be available on the host system.
 If less cores are available, reduce the number of virtual cores used by *K2s* according to the actual amount, e.g. when 4 cores are available, assign max.
 4 virtual cores to *K2s*: